908: The Touch of Satan

 Wakka-chukka wakka-chukka …

 The “wakka-chukka” guitar sound was a staple of groovy 1970s songs, particularly themes and incidental music for TV shows and made-for-TV movies The 1971 Isaac Hayes song “Theme from Shaft” is an iconic example of the style.
+Also a possible nod to the 1972 album and song titled "Waka/Jawaka" by rock composer and friend of the show Frank Zappa.

 With Screwtape on kettledrum.
 Wormwood on harpsichord.